pchapin/yeditor/README.md

 ### Open Watcom

 Open Watcom is a cross platform compiler that supports Windows, OS/2, DOS, and Linux.
 In theory it can be used to build Y for all of these systems regardless of your development platform.
-Unfortunately Open Watcom does not currently (January 2020) support C++ 2011 to any significant degree.
+At the current time some of the source files make use of features that are not supported by Open Watcom (as of December 2021).
 Thus it can't be used to build Y at this time.
-However the project files for Open Watcom are retained in the hope that some future version of that compiler will be able to compile Y again.
-Watcom was once the primary compiler for Y development and continued support for it, at least on paper, should be retained out of respect if nothing else.
+However the project files for Open Watcom are retained.
+There is work being done on removing the newer features that Open Watcom can't handle so that Y can once again be built by that compiler.
+It is also hoped that Open Watcom will evolve in the future to support a larger fraction of the newer C++ standards.
+When that happens, those newer features could once again be used in Y.

 To build Y with Open Watcom follow this procedure.

 + In the `src\owbuild` folder, change into the folder dos16, os232, linux, or win32 depending on
   which platform(s) you want to target.
-Issue a `wmake` command in that folder to build the appropriate platform specific version of Y. Note that you might have to adjust the INCLUDE environment variable if you switch between OS/2 and Win32 development.
+Issue a `wmake` command in that folder to build the appropriate platform specific version of Y. Note that you might have to adjust the INCLUDE environment variable depending on if your target platform is different than your build platform.

 You will need to build the supporting Scr library using Open Watcom as well.
 Look for owbuild folders in those code bases; the build system is organized in a similar way.

 You may find project files for the Open Watcom IDE (*.wpj and *.tgt).
 If they exist at all these files are likely to be very outdated.

 Building the Documentation
 --------------------------